BeamMP/Docs/docs/en/server/create-a-server.md

 ### 6. How to join your server

-How you and other people should be able to join your server.
+How you and other players can join your server.

 #### 6.a.
 Joining your own server